 All Problems Are Not Created Equal

-Another benefit of pre-qualifying stores with a crowdsourced solution is the ability to utilize smartphone wielding shoppers to correct those actions that don’t require a skilled repair person, a wrench, or a drill.
+Another benefit of pre-qualifying stores with a crowdsourced solution is the ability to utilize smartphone-enabled shoppers to correct those actions that don’t require a skilled repair person, a wrench, or a drill.

 As a perfect example of this, let’s take a CPG client that wanted to understand their facing counts at several regional grocers.
 Wiser’s crowd was dispersed to collect the state of the chilled beverage section at over 1,000 stores nationally.
 The client was concerned that they simply weren’t getting the shelf slots that they were promised by their retailers.
 By understanding their objectives in advance, Wiser’s team built a Mission to address the in-store merchandising issue in an event that a shopper noticed a missing product, a product was not stocked, or was in the wrong section.

 The solution entailed tracking down an associate and ensuring that they corrected the issue by expressing interest in the product.
 It was an elegant solution that our Bees could implement without any tools or skilled training.
-In less than a week’s time, Wiser’s Bees were deployed to collect data, had identified over 250 stores where the issue existed, and were able to rectify more than 80% of stock and facing issues.
-In this example, merchandisers were able to be reserved for high value tasks and our crowd performed the light work the brand needed.
+In less than a week’s time, Wiser’s Bees were deployed to collect data, had identified over 250 stores where the issue existed, and were able to rectify more than 80 percent of stock and facing issues.
+In this example, merchandisers were able to be reserved for high-value tasks and our crowd performed the light work the brand needed.

 Save Your Resources